defold/doc/docs/en/manuals/lua.md

   ![Helper](images/lua/lua_helper.png)

-Grouping game object with helper behavior object inside a collection : In this design you can create a behavior game object that automatically acts upon another target game object, either by a predefined name (the user has to rename the target game object to match), or through a `go.property()` URL that points to the target game object.
+Grouping game object with helper behavior object inside a collection : In this design, you can create a behavior game object that automatically acts upon another target game object, either by a predefined name (the user has to rename the target game object to match) or through a `go.property()` URL that points to the target game object.

   ![Collection](images/lua/lua_collection.png)

-  The benefit with this setup is that you can drop a behavior game object into a collection containing the target object.
+  The benefit of this setup is that you can drop a behavior game object into a collection containing the target object.
 Zero additional code is needed.

   In situations where you need to manage large quantities of game objects, this design is not preferable since the behavior object is duplicated for each instance and each object will cost memory.